 Years later, as I run my own business, I think back to that day.
-At first, I thought my father was unsympathetic and uncaring towards me – not hollering to see if I was ok, but hollering to protect his precious produce.
-But now, I realize there was a reason to his reaction.
+It wasn’t always easy growing up in a family-owned business.
+Sometimes, when I wanted the empathy of a father, I was met instead with the practicality of a business owner.
+Back then, I thought my father was unsympathetic and uncaring towards me – not hollering to see if I was ok, but hollering to protect his precious produce.
+But now, years later, from the viewpoint of a business owner myself, I realize there was a reason for his reaction.

 This is the lesson I bring with me into my business.
 And while I am not a farmer, I do provide a service, and I do have overhead and expenses.
 Every detail, every expense, every asset must be well cared for and handled, otherwise, my business won’t profit (or profit as much) and I will “just get by.”

 Just getting by is ok – if you want to play small and not make a “ding in the world,” but I know, as a Trail Blazer, you see the world differently than that.
 If you make every turnip count, you will not only be able to create abundance for you and your family but for everyone that touches your business.
 Your employees, your vendors, your consumers, and your community will all prosper because of your diligent efforts.